Vesicoureteral Reflux (VUR) in Children

 - Vesicoureteral reflux (VUR) is a condition where urine in the bladder flows in the wrong direction.
 It goes up into the tubes (ureters) that lead to the kidneys.
 It often flows all the way back up to the kidneys.

-- The ureters have a one-way valve system that normally stops urine from flowing back up to the kidneys.
+- The ureters have a 1-way valve system that normally stops urine from flowing back up to the kidneys.
 When a child has VUR, this valve system doesn’t work.

 - Some of the more common causes of VUR include a neural tube defect or other urinary tract problems.